Bass Strait Passenger Vehicle Equalisation Scheme

 The scheme assists in alleviating the cost of sea travel across Bass Strait for passengers accompanying an eligible vehicle.
 It assists with the cost associated with the transportation of passenger vehicles interstate across Bass Strait.

 In 2012–2013, the Australian Government provided assistance for 142,987 eligible vehicles under the scheme.

-The scheme is administered in accordance with Ministerial Directions approved by the Minister in June 2008, as amended by the Secretary effective from 11 June 2013.
+The scheme is administered in accordance with Ministerial Directions issued in June 2008, as amended by the Secretary effective from 12 June 2014.

 All claims for payment of the rebate under the scheme are assessed in accordance with the Ministerial Directions, and processed by the Department of Human Services' Hobart office on behalf of the Department.